How to Can Tomatoes

 General Directions for Canning Tomatoes in a Boiling Water Bath

 Use only commercial canning jars; they are made of tempered glass that can withstand the heat of processing.
 Discard any jars with chips and cracks.

 To sterilize jars, place on rack in canner and cover with water.
 Bring to a boil and boil for 15 minutes at altitudes of 1001 - 3000 ft (Edmonton’s altitude is 2200 ft/671 m).
 See Caution!
 Altitude Adjustments at the top of this page.

 Sterilizing jars in an oven or dishwasher is not recommended.
-Heating glass jars in an oven subjects them to uneven temperature extremes and can result in breakage.
+Heating glass jars in an oven subject them to uneven temperature extremes and can result in breakage.
 Dishwasher temperatures may not be high enough or time period long enough for sterilizing jars.

-Two part metal canning lids need to be prepared before using.
+Two-part metal canning lids need to be prepared before using.
 Refer to specific manufacturer's instructions on treating lids.

 Lids can be used only once but screw bands can be reused as long as they are in good condition.

 Do not reuse lids from commercially canned foods for home canning.

 Select disease-free, preferably vine-ripened, firm tomatoes.
 Do not use tomatoes from dead or frost-killed vines.